We need to talk about meetings

 2. Brain drain

-The brain runs on oxygen and glucose—its essential fuel.
-Every time we switch tasks, draws from a limited energy reserve.
-The more we switch, the faster we burn through that reserve.
+The brain runs on oxygen and glucose.
+Every time we switch task, draws from this limited energy reserve.
+The more we switch, the faster we use it up.
 Eventually, we hit a point where clear thinking becomes difficult, if not impossible.

 3. Crushed creativity

 New ideas about a subject or solutions to a problem generally come when we take a break from thinking.
-Times when we allow the mind to wander give the brain the chance to consolidate disparate ideas and come up with novel ones.
-The infamous aha! moment.
+When we allow the mind to wander, we give the brain the chance to consolidate disparate ideas and come up with novel ones.
+The infamous 'aha! moment'.

-Switching tasks when we feel fidgety maybe by checking your inbox or scrolling on social media or spending time in a meeting prevents any form of creative break from happening.
+Switching tasks when we feel fidgety (checking your inbox or scrolling on social media) or stopping work to attend a meeting, prevents any form of creative break from happening.

 4. Lost time

-Time between tasks can add up, especially as we often get sidetracked on our way back to the original task.
-Some studies say it can take as long as 23 minutes (Mark et al., 2008).
+Time between tasks can add up, especially as we tend to get sidetracked by something else on our way back to the original piece of work.
+Some studies say it can take as long as 23 minutes to return to the original task (Mark et al., 2008).

 On top of this, each time we go back to the interrupted work, we have to remember what we were doing and what we thought about it, before we can get going again.